leptos-rs/leptos/examples/hackernews-axum/README.md

 ## Client Side Rendering
 To run it as a Client Side App, you can issue  `trunk serve --open` in the root.
-This will build the entire app into one CRS bundle
+This will build the entire app into one CSR bundle

 ## Server Side Rendering With Hydration
 To run it as a server side app with hydration, first you should run